ktakeuchi/SOC-Automation-Lab/README.md

    - If NO, the playbook ends the response with no action

 ## Documentation
-For full documentation of setup and troubleshooting, see [FullDocumentationADSOAR.pdf](FullDocumentationADSOAR.pdf)
+For full documentation of all steps taken and troubleshooting, see [FullDocumentationADSOAR.pdf](FullDocumentationADSOAR.pdf)

 ## Screenshots
 ### Initial setup and configuration